Restioson/meme-bot/README.md

 6. Open a shell window
 7. `cd` to where the downloaded folder is
 8. Type `cd meme-bot-master` and press enter.
 Do this twice
+9. At this stage I reccommend that you cread the folder `path/to/home/directory/Pictures/Memes` and put all your memes in here
-9. To run the bot, type in `python meme-bot.py`.
+10. To run the bot, type in `python meme-bot.py`.
-10. At the `Token > ` prompt, paste in your Discord user API
+11. At the `Token > ` prompt, paste in your Discord user API

 The bot will only work if it is running.
 You can set it up to start on startup if you prefer, but this is outside the domain of this tutorial.